Free Electone sheet music and registrations for SMT III Puzzle Boy.

 As a gamer and wannabe musician, a catchy tune is something that’d make me instantly love a game.
 And devote hours to beating it.

 Yeah.
-It’s like, the BGMs were so different to my ears when I first heard them!
+It’s like, SMT BGMs were so different to my ears when I first heard them!
 So unlike the soundtracks for other video games I had back then.
-So matured …
+So matured and so ominous …

 As for Puzzle Boy, I think this was a really intelligent re-arrangement by Shoji Meguro.
 The chords were changed but a richer, darker flavour was achieved.

-You know, like Castlevania’s Vampire Hunter and Bloody Tears, I really look forward to a new version of this tune with each new SMT title.
-I’m keeping fingers crossed that for the coming SMT V, there’d be yet another memorable redressing of this superb composition.
+You know, like Castlevania’s Vampire Hunter and Bloody Tears, I look forward to a new version of this tune with each new SMT title.
+I’m keeping my fingers crossed that for the upcoming SMT V, there’d be yet another memorable redressing of this superb composition.

 PS: I have to say this.
-I LOVED the tune but seriously hated the actual mini-game.
-If only I could strangle that twitching little **%&* who refused to give me the magatama till I beat the game!
+I LOVED the tune but seriously hated the actual Puzzle Boy mini-game.
+If only I could strangle that twitching little **%&* who refused to give me the magatama till I beat his puzzles!

-Yamaha Electone Sheet Music and Registration Data for SMT III Puzzle Boy
+Yamaha Electone Sheet Music and ELS-02C Registration Data for SMT III Puzzle Boy